-Some basic obligations of a landlord include the following:

-- Permitting the tenant to have quiet possession and enjoyment of the premises during the lease term - Delivering the premises to the tenant in a condition consistent with the agreed handover condition - Paying property tax in respect of the premises

-Some basic obligations of a tenant include the following:

-- Paying rent in accordance with the lease - Paying all rates and outgoings in respect of the premises, except those for which the landlord is liable - Using the premises for permitted use under the lease - Keeping and maintaining the premises in good, clean, tenantable and proper repair and condition - Allowing the landlord to enter the premises at reasonable times to view the state of repair or to see if repairs need to be carried out - Not doing anything to prejudice the title of the landlord - Returning vacant possession of the premises at the end of the lease term in the conditions as when leased to them or in such other conditions as the parties may agree in the lease - Indemnifying the landlord for the loss or damage caused by defective or damaged condition of the premises or owing to spread of fire or smoke or leakage of liquid - Effecting and maintaining comprehensive insurance cover in respect of the premises against damage by perils and also public liability insurance cover - 11.
-What provisions or restrictions typically apply to the transfer of the lease by the tenant?
+10. What are the basic Some basic obligations of a landlord include the following: obligations of landlords Permitting the tenant to have quiet possession and enjoyment of the premises during the lease term and tenants?
+Delivering the premises to the tenant in a condition consistent with the agreed handover condition Paying property tax in respect of the premises Some basic obligations of a tenant include the following: Paying rent in accordance with the lease Paying all rates and outgoings in respect of the premises, except those for which the landlord is liable Using the premises for permitted use under the lease Keeping and maintaining the premises in good, clean, tenantable and proper repair and condition • Allowing the landlord to enter the premises at reasonable times to view the state of repair or to see if repairs need to be carried out Not doing anything to prejudice the title of the landlord Returning vacant possession of the premises at the end of the lease term in the conditions as when leased to them or in such other conditions as the parties may agree in the lease Indemnifying the landlord for the loss or damage caused by defective or damaged condition of the premises or owing to spread of fire or smoke or leakage of liquid Effecting and maintaining comprehensive insurance cover in respect of the premises against damage by perils and also public liability insurance cover 11.
+What provisions or restrictions typically A leasehold is an interest in land that is freely alienable.
+The most typical types of transactions relating to a leasehold interest are assignment of the interest and subletting. apply to the transfer of the lease by the tenant?
 May a tenant sublet the leased premises?
+Practically speaking, a lease will almost invariably restrict the tenant's freedom to deal with the leasehold interest, although the extent of such restriction varies between agreements.
+12. What happens in the event of destruction of the leased premises?
+Usually, a lease will contain an abatement of rent clause, which provides that the rent or a fair proportion thereof will be suspended from the occurrence of damage or destruction or order until the premises or the building will again be rendered fit for occupation or accessible, or until the demolition order or closing order is lifted (as the case may be).
+If the premises or the building have not been reinstated within a predetermined period, either party has the right to terminate the lease.